TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-gt-rca-over-skunotavailable-existingvm.md

 ## **Recommended Documents**

-Determine sizes available for your subscription using these methods:
+Determine sizes available for your subscription using one of these methods:

 - **PowerShell:** See the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command
 - **Azure CLI:** See the [az vm list-skus](https://docs.microsoft.com/cli/azure/vm#az-vm-list-skus) command